AdelolaBadejo/LITA-Class-Project-on-Sales-Data-Analysis-Documentation/README.md

   - Order date to calculate the month
   - Total Sales gotten by mutiplying quantity by unit price of each orderID

-    The metrics and summary that will to be able to generate insights and make recommendations are
+    The metrics and summary that will be able to generate insights and make recommendations are
       1. Total sales per products
       2. Total sales per region
       3. Total sales per month
-      4. average sales per month
+      4. Average sales per month
       5. Total revenue per region
       6. Highest selling products by total sales